ripx80/signal/Readme.md

-# GPIO
+# signal

-Its a gpio lib for signal sending over 433.
+Its a signal lib for signal sending over 433.
 Implementing to decode signals for Intertechno ITL 3500.
 If you are lazy look at the code list.

 ## Building for ARM